Get Free Shipping on orders over $79

 RRP $180.00

-or 4 interest-free payments of $28.94 with
+or 4 interest-free payments of $35.25 with

 or

-Aims to ship in 5 to 10 business days
+Ships in 3 to 5 business days

 During the course of this century, gauge invariance has slowly emerged from being an incidental symmetry of electromagnetism to being a fundamental geometrical principle underlying the four known fundamental physical interactions.
 The development has been in two stages.
 In the first stage (1916-1956) the geometrical significance of gauge-invariance gradually came to be appreciated and the original abelian gauge-invariance of electromagnetism was generalized to non-abelian gauge invariance.
 In the second stage (1960-1975) it was found that, contrary to first appearances, the non-abelian gauge-theories provided exactly the framework that was needed to describe the nuclear interactions (both weak and strong) and thus provided a universal framework for describing all known fundamental interactions.
-In this work, Lochlainn O'Raifeartaigh describes the former phase.
+In this work, Lochlainn O''Raifeartaigh describes the former phase.

-O'Raifeartaigh first illustrates how gravitational theory and quantum mechanics played crucial roles in the reassessment of gauge theory as a geometric principle and as a framework for describing both electromagnetism and gravitation.
+O''Raifeartaigh first illustrates how gravitational theory and quantum mechanics played crucial roles in the reassessment of gauge theory as a geometric principle and as a framework for describing both electromagnetism and gravitation.
 He then describes how the abelian electromagnetic gauge-theory was generalized to its present non-abelian form.
 The development is illustrated by including a selection of relevant articles, many of them appearing here for the first time in English, notably by Weyl, Schrodinger, Klein, and London in the pre-war years, and by Pauli, Shaw, Yang-Mills, and Utiyama after the war.
 The articles illustrate that the reassessment of gauge-theory, due in a large measure to Weyl, constituted a major philosophical as well as technical advance.

 Industry Reviews